NEXIQ-Encryption/NEXIQ-Encryption/README.md

 # NEXIQ_Encryption
 A Post-Quantum Encryption Algorithm

-This repository contains all codes related to my research paper titled "**Enhancing the NEXIQ Cryptosystem**".
-The paper is available here: https://www.ijcaonline.org/archives/volume176/number29/31388-31388-2020920320

-NEXIQ is an open-source public key cryptosystem that uses lattice-based cryptography to encrypt and decrypt data.
+NEXIQ uses lattice-based cryptography to encrypt and decrypt data.
 Unlike other popular public-key cryptosystems, it is resistant to attacks using Shor's Algorithm and its performance has been shown to be significantly greater.

-This paper talks about how
+This module shows how
 Koblitz encoding from Elliptic Curve Cryptography (ECC) can be used to convert each character in a dataset to a point on an elliptic curve.
 A sum of squares analogy is pitted against